 Eco-Publishing Task Force (and Committee)

 Groups interested in the environmental impact of publishing have worked at various times as a task force, working group, and committee.
-Members worked with the Book Industry Environmental Council, published articles, held sessions, and created tools such as “How to Green Your Office” (2011).
+Members worked with the Book Industry Environmental Council and the Green Press Initiative, published articles, held sessions, and created tools such as “How to Green Your Office” (2011).

 National Sales Account Task Force

 Appointed by 2003-04 President Seetha Srinivasan (Mississippi) in order to broaden the membership’s understanding of national sales accounts, and improve relationships with those accounts.
 The task force issued several informative reports and developed discounted benefit programs with sales data services such as Publisher Alley and Nielsen BookScan.